pratheepknadar/Blood-Donation-Analysis-Case-Study/README.md

 # Blood-Donation-Analysis-Case-Study
-Using data analysis to identify who is likely to donate blood in the future.
+Using data analysis and creating an ML model to identify which person is likely to donate blood in the future.